dataPulverizer/ImportingInD/README.md

 ```
 In the above example, we overload the `sin` alias with different functions for each floating point type.

-D also allows you to import code from a file as string that is parsed to legal code during compile time using it's `mixin`s.
+D also allows you to import code from a file as string that is parsed to legal code during compile time using a string `mixin`.
 Consider the code below:

 ```
 //hello.d